 Interactive hands-on workshops titled ‘The Good, the Bad and the Ugly – What Lives in a Worm Farm?’.
 Children will use a microscope to study the earthworms, macro-organisms and micro-organisms that live in the worm farm as part of its discrete ecosystem.
 Workshops will include harvesting the worm farm (solid castings and liquid product), discussion on how worm farms can contribute to the vision of future earth and how they are a part of the larger eco-system.

 Variety of science activities: Science Theatre – hands on activities run by teachers held on 3 days of the week; Technology program – students will be engaged in the rebuilding of computers each day.
 Cohort lead rotations of hands-on science; Street Science Fair – our oval will be set up as a fair, where students will be able to visit all the individual tents run by Pre-service teachers from Griffith University, Helensvale State High School students, community members, teachers and parents.

 The school will run two main activities to engage the school community, making a large mural that is made of recyclable contributions from school community families that demonstrate our commitment to being ‘green’.
 Establishing a courtyard garden area where students plant and care for seedlings, conduct unit specific experiments (height, pH level, nutrients etc).

 Gladstone West State School

 The Hungry Planet – Our Sustainable Future.
 Students and parents will prepare currently unused garden beds so vegetable seedlings and herbs can be planted.
 Students will also establish a compost area.
-During Science Week there will be public gardening tips and hints for growing a successful vegie garden and a combination of student and expert presentations.
+During National Science Week there will be public gardening tips and hints for growing a successful vegie garden and a combination of student and expert presentations.
 During the Garden Gala Day there will also be food and recipe sharing and tasting.
 Local nursery gardeners and horticulturists will assist.